-Imagine standing in front of a box (a "safe") within which there are lasers, wires, magnets and a fan.
-You have ten minutes to break into it, and the countdown has already begun.
-Did you crack the code to open the lock?
-The Shalhevet Freier International Physics Tournament is your chance to prove to everyone what you are capable of.
+Imagine standing in front of a strongbox (a "safe") containing lasers, wires, magnets, and a fan.
+You have 10 minutes to open it, and the clock is ticking!
+Can you crack the code and unlock the safe?
+The Shalhevet Freier International "Safe-Cracking" Physics Tournament is your chance to prove you have what it takes.

-The international tournament will be held at the Davidson Institute of Science Education at the Weizmann Institute on March 20-21, 2018.
+The 2021 International Physics Tournament will be held at the Davidson Institute of Science Education at the Weizmann Institute of Science on March 16-17, 2021.

-Preliminary tournaments will be held this year in Israel, Canada, UK, Slovenia, and Panama.
+National tournaments will be held this year in Canada, the UK, Slovenia, and Argentina.